Adaptive treatment allocation and selection in multi-arm clinical trials: a Bayesian perspective

 In the bottom part of Figure \ref{fig:combined_Ystat_RULE1_200}, the CDFs for $S(200)$ under $\Q_{null}$ are identical in all designs, due to both treatment arms having the same true response rate $0.3$.
 For $\Q_{alt},$ employing the symmetric block randomization scheme Rule 1 (d) gives $\E_{\Q_{alt}}(S(200)) = 80$, and if all patients could be given the better experimental treatment, the resulting optimal expected value would be $100.$ In Figure \ref{fig:combined_Ystat_RULE1_200}, the expectations $\E_{\Q_{alt}}(S(200))$ for different adaptive schemes range from $85.6$ for Rule 1 (b), to $94.4$ for Thompson's rule with $\kappa = 1.$

-\textbf{Employing an initial burn-in period.} The potential problem of accidentally allocating more patients to an inferior treatment arm can be mitigated by delaying the workings of the adaptive mechanism of Rule 1, or Thompson's rule, until a fixed number of patients have been assigned to all treatments, by employing the symmetric block randomization (d).
+\textbf{Employing an initial burn-in period.} The potential problem of accidentally allocating more patients to an inferior treatment arm can be mitigated by delaying the workings of the adaptive mechanism of Rule 1, or Thompson's rule, by employing the symmetric block randomization scheme (d) until a fixed number of patients have been assigned to all treatments.
 To have an idea of the size of the effect of this modification in the present example, we carried out a simulation study identical to that leading to Figure \ref{fig:combined_Ystat_RULE1_200} except that, of the considered $200$ patients, the first $30$ were divided evenly to the two treatments, $15$ to both.
 The result is shown in the Supplement Figure \ref{fig:combined_Ystat_RULE1_200_16-Mar-2021}.
 The probabilities of imbalance in the unwanted direction are now lower, respectively $0.013$, $0.005$ and $0.019$ for Rule 1 (a), (b) and (c).
 On the other hand, delaying the adaptive mechanism from taking effect until outcome data from the first $30$ patients are available obviously lowers, in case of $\Q_{alt},$ the expected number of treatment successes by small amounts.
 For additional comments on the effects of burn-in, see the Supplement.
 Alternative versions of burn-in in adaptive designs have been considered, e.g., in \textcite{Thall2007} and \textcite{Thall2015StatisticalCI}.